The King is Dead, Long Live Decentralized Markets?

-On May 7th, 2019 The dark web news site, Deep Dot Web had its site seized and administrators arrested through a coordinated effort with the U.S. FBI and European law enforcement agencies via Europol.
-The two have been charged by the U.S. with money laundering conspiracy due to the millions in dollars they received as “kickbacks” for affiliate marketing links to marketplaces selling illicit goods.
+On May 7th, 2019 The dark web news site, Deep Dot Web, had its website seized and administrators arrested through a coordinated effort with the U.S. FBI and European law enforcement agencies via Europol.
+The U.S. has charged the two with money laundering conspiracy due to the millions in dollars they received as “kickbacks” for affiliate marketing links to marketplaces selling illicit goods.

 In this post, we will look at the takedown of Deep Dot Web, the potential rise of decentralized marketplaces, and the threat they pose to your information security.
 We will also discuss the impact decentralized marketplaces will have on the development of breach management processes and the necessity of automation when monitoring a decentralized market structure.

 The seizure of Deep Dot Web is just the latest in what seems to be a cyclical process of dark web policing and market rebuilding.
 Walk with us through the dark web takedown timeline.

 In 2013, when the Silk Road was taken down, many replacement markets began to rise to fill the market demand for illegal and illicit substances, and by 2017, AlphaBay was the clear successor in this void.
 Providing drug-addicted users access to their vices was good business as the site grew more massive than the Silk Road.
 It was taken down in a two-pronged attack, which included hijacking a second marketplace and re-writing code to de-anonymize and install beacons on users’ computers.
 However, none of that stopped the rise of Wall Street Market, a behemoth marketplace, which was taken down earlier in the same week as Deep Dot Web.